semrush/intergalactic/website/docs/components/select/select.md

 ### Maximum width

-If the trigger has a maximum width, collapse long values into an `ellipsis`.
-When hovering, show the tooltip with the full value name.
+If the trigger width is limited, collapse long values with an `ellipsis`.
+When hovering, show a [Hint](../tooltip/tooltip) with the full value.

 ![](static/content-sizes.png)